Sunday, January 15, 2017

 Our First Homebirth

-Our son Joshua was born at 9:45am on November 1st as our first homebirth.
-This would imply that Emma Kate’s birth was also a homebirth, and that is correct.
-Before unloading all the details of Joshua’s birth, I want to quickly share the reasons we concluded homebirth was the right choice for our family and a few highlights from my pregnancy.
+Our oldest kiddo J was born on a November morning as our first homebirth.
+This would imply that EK’s birth was also a homebirth, and that is correct.
+Before unloading all the details of J’s birth, I want to quickly share the reasons we concluded homebirth was the right choice for our family and a few highlights from my pregnancy.

-Before our friends Kate and Brantley Jaco delivered at a birth center, we didn’t really consider another option for delivering our future children.
+Before our friends Kate and Brantley delivered at a birth center, we didn’t really consider another option for delivering our future children.
 Honestly, when we heard of people doing homebirths, we didn’t think, “We want to do that.”
 Our thought process was more like, “Weirdos” (no offense friends who had homebirths before us).
 All of this changed after I found out I was pregnant on February 22, 2014 around 6:35 in the morning.
-Once we told our parents, the Jacos, and our community group, the reality started setting in that we were going to have a baby, presumably around November 1st (this was Joshua’s original due date and the day he was born; good boy; even from the womb, he knew his momma was a planner).
-During a conversation with the Jacos, Brantley mentioned a documentary on Netflix produced by Ricki Lake titled The Business of Being Born.
+Once we told our parents, best friends, and community group, the reality started setting in that we were going to have a baby, presumably in early November (J’s original due date ending up also being the day J was born; even from the womb, J knew I was a planner).
+During a conversation with our friends, Brantley mentioned a documentary on Netflix produced by Ricki Lake titled The Business of Being Born.
 After watching this, Stephen and I dove headfirst into exploring all of our options.
 Hours of research were done before we decided to take the plunge and commit to delivering our little one at home.

 Part of our research included touring a birth center to see if we would want to deliver there.
 Damaris was the midwife giving the tour the Saturday we went.
 She was so patient, answered everyone’s questions, and even took the time to talk to us individually after the tour.
 I felt incredibly relaxed in her presence, and I immediately loved her.
 Though delivering at the center or at home would mean more out of pocket expense for us because of out of network costs with insurance, I knew I wanted Damaris to deliver my baby.
 After the tour, I started receiving prenatal care from Damaris, but we still hadn’t decided between a homebirth or a birth at the center.
 Somewhere around the 28 week mark, we let Damaris know we wanted to do a homebirth.